 CAPC is a friendly and thriving centre comprising around 120 people, including academic GPs and nurses, statisticians, social scientists, health economists and support staff.
-We are based within the Bristol Medical School, in the Department of Population Health Sciences, which has an international reputation for research.
+We are based within the Bristol Medical School, in the Department of Population Health Sciences, which has an international reputation for research, with centres of excellence in genetic and life-course epidemiology, public health, health services research, medical ethics, medical statistics and health economics, as well as primary care.

-CAPC offers excellent training opportunities for academic GPs including an internationally recognised programme of short courses offered within the Bristol Medical School.
+CAPC offers excellent training opportunities via an internationally recognised programme of short courses offered within the Bristol Medical School.
 These cover a range of health services research and epidemiological methods, as well as generic and specific research skills.
-We have an outstanding track record of helping academic GPs in post CCT bridging fellowships to obtain prestigious externally funded research PhD awards.
+We have an outstanding track record of helping academic trainees to obtain prestigious externally funded research PhD and post-doctoral fellowships.